-- Reset the SMC and then test to see if the fans still exhibit the issue. - 2.
-Boot to Apple Service Diagnostic v3S100 EF1 tests.
+- 1. Reset the SMC and then test to see if the fans still exhibit the issue. - 2.
+Boot to the EF1 tests of the latest version of Apple Service Diagnostic for iMac.
 This will test the fans and thermal input of the sensors.
 If the tests fail, replace the component (s) indicated by the test. - 3.
-Verify that the hard drive temperature sensor cable, and the optical drive temperature sensor cable are plugged in correctly.
-If necessary, replace the hard drive and optical drive temperature sensor cables. - 4.
-Replace the hard drive and optical drive temperature sensors. - 5.
-Replace the hard drive. - 6.
+Replace the optical drive temperature sensor. - 4.
+Replace the hard drive. - 5.
 Replace the logic board.